Canada convoy protest: International protests

 The Freedom Convoy also inspired several Facebook and Telegram groups organizing similar protests in 34 countries including Argentina, Austria, Cyprus, New Zealand, Australia and the United States.
 As is the case in Canada, demonstrations were partly supported by local far-right groups; in Finland by members of neo-fascist Blue-and-Black Movement, Soldiers of Odin and Power Belongs to the People, and in Germany by the Reichsbürger movement and Alternative for Germany.

 In February 2022, a solidarity protest was organized in the United Kingdom with a convoy driving from Scotland to London with stops in cities throughout the British isles.
 Other convoys were reported in Wales and parts of England.

 Officials in Paris and Brussels banned protests relating to the Freedom Convoy, following information from organizers of a similar event opposed to France's Health Pass, le Convoi de la Liberté, that five convoys from across France were due to reach Paris between February 11 and 14.
 French Police used tear gas to disperse protesters, in addition to intercepting hundreds of vehicles and issuing hundreds of fines to those participating in the convoy.

 On February 23, a group of American truckers began a solidarity protest convoy from California to Washington, D.C. called the "People's Convoy".
 In response, The Pentagon approved the deployment of 700 unarmed National Guard troops to D.C.
 In early March, a demonstration was held by convoy protesters in D.C. near the Washington Monument, but only a small number of people attended.
 One convoy called the "US Freedom Convoy" was scheduled to arrive in D.C. on March 1, but disbanded when only five trucks arrived in Las Vegas from Los Angeles.
 Also in early March, more than 1,000 large trucks, recreational vehicles and cars gathered in the outskirts of D.C. as part of the "People's Convoy" protest.
 A website for the protest said that they will not enter "D.C. proper".
-However, one participant who described himself as the lead trucker said that he would drive his truck into the city.
+One participant, who described himself as the lead trucker, said he would drive his truck into the city.
 After three weeks of protesting, on March 27, People's Convoy co-organizer Mike Landis announced that the convoy would leave D.C. and drive back to California.
 On May 20, 2022, the People's Convoy disbanded and declared "victory" despite never reentering D.C. as planned.
 Several smaller splinter groups formed in the aftermath of the disbandment, such as the 1776 Restoration Movement.